EastWoodYang/Gradle-Repo/README.md

 ## Features
 * No other tools required.
-* Clone the root project and open it by android studio, Will automatically clone the code of other projects.
+* Clone the root project and open it by android studio, will automatically clone the code of other projects.
 * very convenient and quick to switch to other feature branches.

 ## Usage